 Immediately following the transplant procedure, you may experience some swelling and bruising in the eye area.
 This is a temporary effect and will soon resolve.
 The rest of your recovery should be painless and without complications as a brow transplant is classed as a low risk procedure which is minimally invasive.

-Full and smooth eyebrows can make a face look instantly younger, even if they aren’t a big and bushy style.
+Fuller eyebrows can make you look instantly younger, even if your brows aren’t big and bushy.
 Eyebrow restoration can provide you with the eyebrows you have always wanted, and are a permanent solution, removing the need for make-up, tattoos or other masking agents.
 Expect to pay between £3000-£4000 for an eyebrow transplant that provides sleek, glossy and beautiful brows.

 Talk to a specialist ☎ 020 7935 1861.